Kurtis Rhee, Real Estate Partnerships Manager at Better Mortgage, explains how you can make your offer stand out in a seller’s market.

 I talk to people every day who are wondering just how they’ll get their dream home in competitive markets like San Francisco, Denver, and Seattle.
 In these areas, sellers don’t just have multiple offers.
 They have offers from cash buyers – people who have enough funds to pay for the home outright.
 Cash offers are seen as less risky to sellers because they know the money is in the bank.
 Other offers are contingent on the buyer securing a loan from a lender, which could theoretically fall through.
 The key is finding a lender that removes that risk.

 When you’re competing with cash buyers, making your offer stand out may seem impossible.
-But at Better, we’re helping our customers do just that by adding as much certainty as possible before they even put an offer on their dream home.
+But at Better Mortgage, we’re helping our customers do just that by adding as much certainty as possible before they even put an offer on their dream home.

 Here’s how you can prepare to make the best offer possible (including one that might be even as competitive as cash).